[Minor revision–posted 1/16/18 (replaces 4/15/16 edition)]

 (6) All checks must be pre-printed with the giver/maker's name, address, phone number, etc., on the check.

 (7) All checks deposited by departments must be stamped with the official university endorsement stamp issued to the department.
 The stamp imprint must be clear and readable.
-Consult OP 62.18 for procedures relating to obtaining and using official endorsement stamps.
+Consult OP 62.18, The Endorsement of Checks to Texas Tech University, for procedures relating to obtaining and using official endorsement stamps.

 c.
-Checks must be deposited in accordance with OP 62.05.
+Checks must be deposited in accordance with OP 62.07, Departmental Deposits and Completion of the Departmental Information Sheet (DDIS).

 2. Re-deposit of Insufficient Funds Checks